-The teacher praised the student for his excellent performance in the exam.
+The teacher praised the student for their hard work and dedication.

-To express admiration, respect, or approval for someone or something.
+To express admiration or approval for someone's appearance, abilities, or actions.

-She complimented her friend on her new dress and said it looked beautiful on her.
+She complimented her friend on her new dress and said it looked stunning.

 Key Differences: praise vs compliment

-- 1Praise is a more formal term that describes an expression of approval or admiration for someone or something.
+- 1Praise is used to express approval or admiration for someone or something in general.

 Effective Usage of praise, compliment

-- 1Social Interaction: Use praise and compliment to show appreciation and admiration towards someone.
+- 1Social Interaction: Use praise and compliment to show appreciation and admiration for others.

 - 2Professional Communication: Incorporate these antonyms in business settings to acknowledge good work and build rapport.